 Do not drive the vehicle into the testing lanes for a VIN verification only; request a VIN verification at the office.

 If you are bringing a vehicle into the program area from another state or another part of Colorado, it must pass an emissions inspection before it can be registered in a new county.
 This process must be completed within 90 days of establishing residency.
 Be advised that a Vehicle Identification Number (VIN) verification may also be required.

-Exceptions are made for vehicles brought into the program area that have not yet reached the seventh model year (based upon the Manufacturer Statement of Origin).
+Exceptions can be made for vehicles brought into the program area that have not yet reached the seventh model year (based upon the Manufacturer Statement of Origin).
 Such vehicles do not require an emissions inspection at the time of registration.
 Vehicles require an emissions inspection once they reach the eighth model year.

 By law, any used vehicle offered for sale is required to have another emissions inspection even if the current inspection report has not yet expired.
-Exceptions are made for USED vehicles that are offered for sale if they have at least one year (365 days) remaining on the original seven-model-year exemption.
+Exceptions can be made for USED vehicles that are offered for sale if they have at least one year (365 days) remaining on the original seven-model-year exemption.